 The Viles Arboretum

-In June of 1991, the Arboretum was certified as a Demonstration Tree Farm.
-The Hosta Collection was brought to Maine from Massachusetts when the Arnold Arboretum sold the Case Estates in 1992.
+In June of 1991, the Arboretum was certified as a Demonstration Tree Farm, and in 1992 The Hosta Collection was brought to Maine from Massachusetts when the Arnold Arboretum sold the Case Estates in 1992.
+An education wing was built in 2003.
 The Arboretum is continuously adding to its collection of trees and plants, its educational activities, programs, events and its trail system.

-Current activities of special note in clude the "Shifting Gears Initiative", bringing art to the Arboretum as a way of introducing visitors to art through nature and nature through art, installation of interpretive panels for twenty of our botanical collections and a whoile new botanical labelling effort using the same protocol and labels as used at the Arnold Arboretum.
+Current activities of special note include: the "Shifting Gears Initiative", bringing art to the Arboretum as a way of introducing visitors to art through nature and nature through art; installation of interpretive panels for twenty of our botanical collections; and a whole new botanical labelling effort using the same protocol and labels as the Arnold Arboretum.

 There are always new programs, field trips, events and celebrations being announced so be sure to check our calendar of events and our Facebook page.